avafinger/H5-firmware/README.md

 The goal here is to have USB camera working and the board run in a stable way.

+**New OS Image update**
+- Attempt to Support 2.8" TFT LCD (FriendlyElec) with touch
+- SPI enabled
+- small fix an optimization

 **use at your own risk**

 Legacy (kernel 3.10.65+) x Mainline (kernel 4.11.2)